CMTegner/png-test-snapshotter/README.md

 ### Main entrypoint: `createPNGSnapshotter(parentURL, options)`

 This is the module's default export.
 It expects the first argument passed in to be the URL of the test suite that will be using the snapshotter.
-This will in most cases be `import.meta.url`.
+This will in most cases be `new URL(import.meta.url)`.

 An optional second argument can be provided, which when provided can contain the following fields:
 * snapshotsLocation: The location of the snapshots to evaluate.
 Defaults to a directory named `"__snapshots__"` with the same parent as the test suite (`parentURL`).